 Many otherwise reasonably priced hotels will add a pet charge.
-They reason that "pet friendly" rooms need constant attention, and this costs money.
+The reason that "pet-friendly" rooms need constant attention, and this costs money.
 Most places will also hold you liable for any damage your pet does to carpeting or other furnishings.
 If your dog barks at night and causes another guest to check out on the first day of a planned three-day stay, expect to hear about it and pay compensation for the loss.

 Other places, of course, will not allow pets at any price.

-Another handy feature here is an international data base that includes pet policies in dozens of countries.
+Another handy feature on PetsWelcome.com is an international database that includes pet policies in dozens of countries.

 Pets and Trains

 Amtrak has a limited pet policy.
 Cats and dogs weighing less than 20 pounds traveling on journeys shorter and 7 hours are allowed aboard for a $26 fee.
 While it's an improvement on Amtrak's former policy, pets aren't allowed on all train lines.
 Service animals accompanying passengers with disabilities are also accepted.